firebase-me/firetext/README.md

-**FIRETEXT** is a Firestore based Index table for text queries and is an experimental concept The this is the server side module which creates an index table using an array of strings and smar text compression Each index is in two parts, the compressed string and the document ID with a `:` seperator
+**FIRETEXT** is a Firestore based Index table for text queries and is an experimental concept This is the server side module which creates an index table using an array of strings and `SMAZ` text compression Each index is in two parts, the compressed string and the document ID with a `:` seperator

 To decode this correctly, you will need to uncompress the string, this feature will be in a client based module in the very near future.